glowlabs-org/PhaseIRewardsSimulator/rewards-sim/API.md

 This endpoint is the main entry point for running a rewards simulation.
 It accepts a JSON object describing a set of solar farms and other competition parameters.
 It returns a JSON object containing the calculated weekly rewards, structured for easy consumption by downstream systems.
 The output summarizes rewards on both a per-wallet and per-farm basis for each week of the simulation.

+### Request Body Parameters

+The JSON request body has the following top-level fields:

+*   `cgpLeftovers` (optional): A map where keys are week numbers (as strings) and values are the amount of USDG to be added to that week's CGP competition.
+This is used for distributing early liquidity rewards.
+The amount is a string scaled by 1e6.
+*   `solarFarms` (required): An array of `SolarFarm` objects.
+Each object describes a farm's parameters, such as its deposit value, impact, and reward distribution splits.
+*   `outputFarms` (optional): An array of strings, where each string is a `farmId`.
+If this field is provided, the API response for each week will be filtered to only include the `farmRewards` and `warnings` fields, and the `farmRewards` array will only contain entries for the specified farm IDs.
+This is useful for clients who only need per-farm reward data without wallet-level details.

 ### Sample Input

 ```json